-IFRS 16 - Leases, issued in January 2019.
+• IFRS 16 - Leases, issued in January 2019.
 The adoption of this standard has been deferred to the 2024/25 Code.

 The annual IFRS improvement programme notes 5 changed standards:

-- IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS; - IAS 37 (Onerous contracts) clarifies the intention of the standard; - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material; - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances; - IAS 16 Property, Plant and Equipment: Proceeds before Intended Use (Amendment).
+- IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS; - IAS 37 (Onerous contracts) clarifies the intention of the standard; - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code material; - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances; and - IAS 16 Property, Plant and Equipment: Proceeds before Intended Use (Amendment)

-None of the improvements are dealt with in the 2021/22 code as they would not have a significant effect on Local Authority financial statements.
+None of the improvements are dealt with in the 2021/22 Code as they would not have a significant effect on Local Authority financial statements.

-Given the above, the Chief Constable does not anticipate any additional disclosures to be required in the 2021/22 financial statements in respect of accounting changes that were introduced in the 2021/22 Code.
 There are no new accounting standards that have not yet been issued that will significantly impact financial reporting in future years.